Manu Chandaria: Business

 Shortly before Chandaria and his brother's return to Kenya, their family had amassed substantial holdings that made it possible for their entry into the lucrative steel and aluminium industry.

 Chandaria's future father-in-law had organised a group of ten individuals to acquire saucepan manufacturer Kenya Aluminium, an enterprise that had folded during the depression, from an Indian merchant in 1929, although this group eventually broke up to pursue different ventures some twenty years later.
 Such were the earnest beginnings of the future $2.5 billion Comcraft Group.
 With the onset of the 1950s and 60s came the expansion of Comcraft to other countries such as Ethiopia, Nigeria, Congo, India, Zambia and elsewhere with Chandaria being charged with business affairs in Uganda, and Congo.

 He is today a senior member of Comcraft Group, Chairman of Bank of India Advisory Committee in Nairobi among others.
-His personal business interests are extensive and span the vast of the Kenyan economy and as well as 50 other countries.
+His personal business interests are in the Kenyan economy and as well as 50 other countries.
 In a recent interview for the Creating Emerging Markets project at the Harvard Business School, he defends the notion that businesses should look at profit as the means, and not the end.